-To view the Board policies associated with this section, go to https://pol.tasb.org/Policy/Search/304?filter=fma.
+To view the Board policies associated with this section, go to https://pol.tasb.org/PolicyOnline/PolicyDetails?key=304 &code=FMA.

 Appeal to the Designated Leadership Team Member

 A student may, within 10 College District business days of receiving notice of the Disciplinary Appeals Committee's (DAC's) decision, petition in writing the designated Leadership Team member to review the decision.
 To initiate the appeal to the designated Leadership Team member, the student must submit the Disciplinary Appeal Request Form contained in the DAC's decision documents on or before the tenth College District business day following the DAC's decision.
 The student's petition will state with particularity why the DAC's decision is believed to be incorrect.